 At one dinner, we were introduced to Causa Rellena.
 The layered potato, avocado, and chicken appetizer resembled a Peruvian potato salad – perfect for a picnic indoors or outdoors, depending on the presentation.
 It was so good, we ordered it again.
 I was excited to learn how to make it for us, family, and friends.

-When we settled back in at home, I searched for a recipe that included the main ingredients and found “Causa Limena with Chicken” at Avocados from Peru.
+When we settled back in at home, I searched for a recipe that included the main ingredients and found one here.
 After completing all of the steps and practicing a few times, I successfully recreated what we had.
-I felt like a celebration was in order – and we did celebrate by eating it!
+I felt like celebrating – and we did celebrate by eating it!
 Now, I’m sharing how I made it with you.

 Preparation Time, Servings, Ingredients, and Special Tools